Academic Credit: Heighten Your Experience

 What is GIVE’s academic credit add-on?

 GIVE created an accredited, academic course in partnership with the University of Cortland, a member of the SUNY system of New York, the largest comprehensive system of universities in the United States.
-The SUNY system is widely recognized and therefore credits are highly transferable to other universities, which is great news if you want to transfer credits from a different university.
+The SUNY system is widely recognized, which is great news if you want to transfer credits from a different university.
 GIVE’s academic credit add-on is an interdisciplinary ecotourism course that enhances the first-hand learning that naturally occurs during your GIVE trip.
-The course aligns seamlessly with your GIVE trip, allowing you to fully participate on our trip itineraries while receiving academic credit.
-We have an Ecotourism course for undergrads and Expeditionary Learning Practicum for graduate students in both Tanzania and Hawaii!
+The course aligns seamlessly with your GIVE trip, allowing you to fully participate while receiving academic credit.
+We have an Ecotourism course for undergrads and Expeditionary Learning Practicum for graduate students in Tanzania, Thailand, and Hawaii!

 Earning academic credit provides opportunities for global experiential learning that applies to a wide variety of majors and disciplines.
 You will apply critical thinking skills, field observations, and reflective processing to explore and reveal the contextual impacts and opportunities associated with your ecotourism projects.